Spagetti-John/job-qa-homework/README.md

 Optional `-Denv={env}` flag can be added to the command to specify which config (.properties) file should be used for tests. `{env}` should be replaced with the name (without the extention) of the config file.
 The default value is "prod".

 After tests have run generated report will be available in target/cucumber-reports/CucumberReport.html file.
 This file can be opened with any modern web browser.

+## Config(properties) file

+Config file consists of following entries:
+ - base.url: base URL for the API under test
+ - users.csv.file: location of users csv file in rescourses folder.
+During tests the actual fine read will be appended by test id.
+If config contains `users.csv` then the actual file read by tests will be `usersID-1.csv` if the ID for the test case is `1`